 The Big Walnut Local School District complies with federal laws that prohibit discrimination in programs and activities receiving federal assistance.
 Title VI of the Civil Rights Act of 1964 prohibits discrimination on the basis of race, color or national origin.
 Section 504 of the Rehabilitation Act of 1973 prohibits discrimination on the basis of handicap.
-Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of age.
+Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex.
+The Age Discrimination Act of 1975 prohibits discrimination on the basis of age.
 Big Walnut Local Schools also complies with the Family Education Rights and Privacy Act of 1994 and grants parents/guardians the right to examine children's official school records.
 Inquiries regarding unlawful discrimination may be directed to the principal of the building or the district compliance officer.